d3b4g/leonids/_posts/enum.md

 > (Get-DomainPolicy)."KerberosPolicy"

-This cmdlet enumerate the kerberos policy, it will be very useful in kerberos attacks
+This command enumerate the kerberos policy, it will be very useful in kerberos attacks

 > (Get-DomainPolicy)."SystemAccess"

-This cmdlet default domain policy
+This command enumerate default SystemAccess policy

 #### Conclusion